Surgery for Pulmonary Atresia with VSD for Children

 A healthcare provider will give your child anesthesia before the surgery starts.
-Your child will sleep deeply and painlessly during the surgery.
-He or she won’t remember The repair will take a few hours.
+Your child will sleep deeply and not feel pain during surgery.
+They won’t remember it later.
+The repair will take a few hours.

 A provider will closely watch your child’s vital signs during the procedure.
-The surgeon makes a cut (incision) down the middle of your child’s chest.
-He or she will separate the breastbone to reach the heart.
+The surgeon will make a cut (incision) down the middle of your child’s chest.
+They will separate the breastbone to reach the heart.